galuhalifani/kalenda_bot/README.md

 ---

 ## Privacy First
 We never sell or share your data.
 Calendar access is optional and revocable.
-See [Privacy Policy](https://github.com/galuhalifani/kalenda_bot/PRIVACY).
+See [Privacy Policy](./docs/PRIVACY.md) for details.

 ---